comedsh/springcloud-demo/readme.md

 what the only thing that you need to do is just create your schema, and tables will be automatically created since the Authentication Server get started.

 And the database configuration is in _application.yml_ of sub project authentication-service.

+## start the test case

+test cases are defined in org.shangyang.springcloud.client.ClientTest.java, two major test cases are provided, get the order and post the order, are made by RestTemplate you can refer to;

 # contact me